 The filing of a certificate does not imply governmental approval of the assumed name or of the business acitivity.
-The filing is statutorily required for the purpose of identifying the person operating the business under such assumed name.
+The filing is statutorily required for the purpose of identifying the person operating the business under such assumed name.36

 There is a consumer-protection flavor to d/b/a registration that sometimes shows up in state laws.
 In Friedman v.
-Rogers, for example, Texas prohibited the practice of optometry under an assumed name.36 As the Supreme Court explained in upholding the statute against a Constitutional challenge: 34.
-"The obvious purpose of the Fictitious Names Act is to protect persons giving credit in reliance on the assumed or fictitious name and to definitely establish the identity of the individuals owning the business for the information of those who might have dealings with the concern."
+Rogers, for example, Texas prohibited the practice of optometry under an assumed name.37 As the

+34. "The obvious purpose of the Fictitious Names Act is to protect persons giving credit in reliance on the assumed or fictitious name and to definitely establish the identity of the individuals owning the business for the information of those who might have dealings with the concern."
 Fremd v.
 Horne, 1990 WL 362051 (Pa.
 Com.
 Pl.
 1990)

-Cooper v.
+35. Cooper v.
 Goodman, 65 Misc.
 2d 939 (N.Y.
 Sup.
 Ct.
 1971).